-Telephone: (209) 933-3611
+Telephone: 1-209-933-3611

-- If the Provider isn't contracted with DHCS, then the notice will be provided to DHCS by the Health Plan on behalf of the Provider; however, if the Provider has a direct contract relationship with DHCS, then the notice will be provided to DHCS by the Provider.
-The Health Plan or the Provider, depending on the contractual status with DHCS, will submit the notification through the DHCS Privacy reporting portal.
-If the DHCS Privacy Reporting Portal isn't available then the Health Plan/Provider will fill out this privacy incident form and email it to incidents@dhcs.ca.gov with a copy to the DHCS Program Contract Manager, and the DHCS Information Security Office. - Upon discovery of a breach or suspected security incident, intrusion, or unauthorized access, use, or disclosure of PHI, the Provider needs to take the following steps: - o Immediately investigate such security incident or breach. - Take prompt action to mitigate any risks or damages involved with the security incident or breach, which should include attempting to retrieve the protected health information (PHI) if possible. - o Act as required by applicable Federal and State law.
+Actions Health Plan Will Take on Behalf of the Provider and Provider's Obligations to Supply Information to Health Plan

+The Provider should complete the following actions upon discovery of a suspected or confirmed incident/breach, security breach, intrusion, unauthorized access, use, or disclosure of PHI/PI:

+- 1. Immediately investigate such security incident or breach. - 2.
+Take prompt action to mitigate any risks or damages involved with the security incident or breach, which should include attempting to retrieve the PHI/PI if possible. - 3.
+Act as required by applicable Federal and State law.
-Additionally, the Provider needs to provide a 48-hour, and a 72-hour update of the investigation.

-Additionally, a Final Report of the investigation needs to be sent to the Health Plan within ten (10) working days of the discovery of the suspected security incident or breach.
+In additional to the 24-hour required reporting of the incident/breach, the Provider will need to provide three (3) updates to Health Plan, so Health Plan can report to DHCS at the following intervals on be-half of the Provider; 1.) a 72-hour update of the investigation, and 2.)
+Final Report of the investigation to DHCS within ten (10) working days of the discovery of the suspected security incident or breach.
 This Final Report must include the following:

-- An assessment of all known factors relevant to a determination of whether a breach occurred under HIPAA and other applicable Federal and State laws. - Detailed corrective action plan, including its implementation date and information on mitigation measures taken to halt and/or contain the improper use or disclosure. - If DHCS or the Health Plan requests additional information the Provider will make reasonable efforts to provide the Health Plan with such information.
-The Health Plan will provide the additional requested information to DHCS on the Provider's behalf.
+- 1. An assessment of all known factors relevant to a determination of whether a breach occurred under HIPAA and other applicable Federal and State laws. - 2.
+Detailed corrective action plan, including its implementation date and information on mitigation measures taken to halt and/or contain the improper use or disclosure. - 3.
+If DHCS or Health Plan requests additional information the Provider will make reasonable efforts to provide Health Plan with such information.
+Health Plan will provide the additional requested information to DHCS on the Provider's behalf.

-If the Provider needs more than ten (10) working days to conduct and complete the Final Report, the Provider must notify the Health Plan and ask for the Health Plan to request, on behalf of the Provider, approval from DHCS for a new submission timeframe for the Final Report.
-The Provider acknowledges that a new submission timeframe requires the approval of the Health Plan and DHCS.
+If the Provider needs more than ten (10) working days to conduct and complete the Final Report, the Provider must notify Health Plan so Health Plan can request approval on behalf of the Provider for a new submission timeframe for the Final Report.
+The Provider acknowledges that a new submission timeframe requires the approval of the DHCS.
+Health Plan will communicate to the Provider DHCS's decision if an extension will be granted.

-If the mitigation and corrective action plan steps haven't been implemented and completed by the 10-day time period, then the Provider will continue to provide the Health Plan with a weekly update until all mitigation and corrective action plan steps for the security incident or breach have been completed.
+If the mitigation and corrective action plan steps haven't been implemented and completed by the 10-day time period, then the Provider will continue to provide Health Plan with a weekly update until all mitigation and corrective action plan steps for the security incident or breach have been completed.

-Health Plan Determinations
+Determinations